44 Penny for the Guy

 When a friend of Mam’s said she wanted rid of an old settee, Mam had the perfect solution.
 Thus, it came to pass that Kevin and the Lynch boys should be pushing a settee along Minster Road one afternoon, having collected it from a house on Goudhurst Road.

-‘Where are you going with that?’ asked a passing lady, running her eye over the settee.
+‘Where are you going with that?’ asked a lady as we turned onto Minster Road.

-When four enthusiastic boys told her the settee was heading for a bonfire, the lady seemed surprised.
+When we told her the settee was going on our bonfire the lady seemed surprised.
 ‘Hmm, if you swap it with mine I’ll give you ten shillings,’ she said, opening her purse.
 ‘Would that be okay?’

-In a matter of seconds we were pushing the settee up the garden path to its new home on Minster Road, where an older boy I’d known by sight at Twydall Juniors, Kenneth Kinski, came to the door and assisted in making the swap.
+In a matter of seconds we were swapping settees at a house on Minster Road, where an older boy who'd been at Twydall Juniors, Kenneth Kinski, came out to assist.
 I assumed, therefore, that our benefactor was his mum.
 Good old Mrs Kinski.

 We could hardly contain our excitement when we arrived home and told Mam what had happened.
 She’d already bought us some fireworks and Kevin had already bought his, but a vote for extra fireworks was carried unanimously and that’s what we got, when we shot straight up to the shops for a ten shilling box.

-As the big night drew closer, bundles of newspapers that people had tied up and put out with the bins, were liberated for our bonfire which, with an upright settee as the centrepiece, promised to be our best ever.
+As the big night drew closer bundles of newspapers that people had tied up and put out with the bins were liberated for our bonfire which, with a settee as the centrepiece, promised to be our best ever.

 ‘Don’t put them on like that,’ said Dad.
 ‘Newspapers have to be separated and the pages scrunched up or they won’t burn properly.’